 The Winchester Mystery House is a mansion built by the eccentric widow of the Winchester Rifle Company owner, with doors and stairs that often lead to nowhere.
 While touring the home is a fun excursion for families year-round, the most fitting time to visit is the month of October.
 Legend has it the house is haunted by the ghosts killed by Winchester rifles, and its former owner apparently built it in such a haphazard fashion to appease the spirits who were haunting her.

-And for families with teens who enjoy a good scare, back in 2024 is Unhinged with a new nighttime show "Unhinged: Hotel."
-This walkthrough haunt features spirits and the paranormal as well an an outdoor scare zone and Halloween museum.
-Note that this event recommends guests to be age 13+.
-Unhinged starts (appropriately) on Friday, September the 13th this year.
+And for families with teens who enjoy a good scare, the house is offering a new theme in 2025 for its spookier evening event: Festival Fright Nights.
+This walkthrough haunt features creepy mazes and live entertainment.
+Note that this event usually recommends guests to be age 13+.
+Festival Fright Nights starts on Friday, September the 26th this year.

 Boo at the Zoo (Oakland)

-Head over to the East Bay for the Oakland Zoo's annual Halloween Boo at the Zoo daytime event in late October.
-In 2023, the event takes place during normal zoo hours (10:00am-4:00pm) from October 1-29.
-Advance reservations are required.
-Reservations open 28 days in advance of each party date.
+Head over to the East Bay for the Oakland Zoo's annual Halloween Boo at the Zoo Costume Contest daytime event in late October.
+In 2025, the event takes place at noon during normal zoo hours (10:00am-4:00pm) on October 24-26.
+Advance reservations are required for general admission to the zoo and open open 28 days in advance of each date.

 Howl-O-Ween at Great Wolf Lodge Northern California (Manteca)

-Great Wolf Lodge Northern California only just opened in summer 2021 so a lot of families in the area may not yet know about all its offerings in every season.
+Great Wolf Lodge Northern California was a welcome addition to the Bay Area family travel scene in summer 2021.
 This fall, Great Wolf Lodge is again celebrating Halloween with its appropriately titled Howl-O-Ween event.

 The entire lodge is transformed with fall decor, leaves, and pumpkins.
 The event features a trick or treat trail, a Monster dance party, seasonal trivia and crafts, games like Boo Bingo, and a costume contest.

 To participate in Howl-o-Ween with your family, book to stay a night or more in the lodge.
-Howl-O-Ween takes place from September 26-October 31, 2024 with some offerings limited to weekends only.
+Howl-O-Ween takes place from September 25-October 31, 2025.
+(Note that occasionally a few offerings are limited to weekends only, so inquire before you book!)

 Mystery Spot (Santa Cruz)